 The composer conducting the Louisville Orchestra, from The Louisville Orchestra First Edition Series: Morton Gould, recorded 1971:

 Symphony of Spirituals (1976) Always the safe choice for the establishment, Gould got three bicentennial commissions.
 Gould’s own program note about Symphony of Spirituals:

 The idea of a large scale symphonic work, rooted in and derived from the spiritual idiom, both black and white, was with me for some time… I thought it appropriate that a work commissioned for the American Bicentennial should reflect in some measure the sounds of America’s musical heritage.

 Here Gould managed to confuse his biographer, Peter W. Goodman, who wrote:

 … No listener would guess that the highly charged, melodic music of black church-goers had anything to do with this score… He might have been better off giving the music and abstract title.
 Without an identifying blaze, the listener would have a better chance to hear it plain.

 Ah, but this is wrong, Gould knew exactly what he was doing.
 He’d already tried to do literal versions of black music for the concert stage and failed.
 Now, in his sixties, he’d finally realized that the source material needed to be radically transformed for it to have sufficient weight.
-The titles of the movements relate to the black sources only distantly, and the music only that much stronger with a commitment to abstraction.
+The titles of the movements relate to the black sources only distantly, and the music is only that much stronger with a commitment to abstraction.